Rusumo Hydroelectric Power Station: Location

 The power station is on the Kagera River, along Rwanda's border with Tanzania and approximately 2 km downstream of the tripoint where the two countries share a common border with Burundi.
 The project is sited at Rusumo Falls, near the town of Rusumo, approximately 164.5 km, by road, southeast of Kigali, the capital and largest city of Rwanda.
 Rusumo Falls is approximately 61 km, by road, south-east of the provincial headquarters at Kibungo, in Ngoma District.
 The approximate coordinates of the power station are: 02°22'47.0"S, 30°47'09.0"E (Latitude:-2.379722; Longitude:30.785833).

 Other considerations

 The power generated will be shared equally among the countries of Burundi, Rwanda, and Tanzania.
-The power will be evacuated from the generation plant via 220 kilovolt transmission lines to transmission stations in: Gitega, Burundi, a distance of 158 km; Kigali, Rwanda, a distance of 115 km; and, Nyakanazi, Tanzania, a distance of 98 km.
+The power will be evacuated from the generation plant via 220 kilovolt transmission lines to transmission stations in: Gitega, Burundi, a distance of 158 km; Kigali, Rwanda, a distance of 115 km; and Nyakanazi, Tanzania, a distance of 98 km.

-Recent developments
+Developments

 In November 2016, two contracts that paved the way for construction of the power station were signed in Kigali, Rwanda.
 The first contract was between Rusumo Power Company Limited and a consortium of contractors that included a joint venture composed of CGCOC Group Limited and Jiangxi Water & Hydropower Construction Company Limited.
 This contract provides for the performance of civil works, including supply and installation of hydro-mechanical equipment.